 So I made a proof-of-concept implementation of our catalogue page in Intercooler and it worked!
 Except there was a dependency on jQuery and some other irritating stuff… As I was struggling to make a batch request for HTML fragments I understood one thing: when I wrote down a roadmap for catalogue the last point was “small intercooler-like thing for analytics”.

 I liked Intercooler’s coherent approach to working around AJAX, so I decided to name the library after some automotive stuff as well, and TwinSpark seems like an appropriate name.
 So what’s the deal?

 TwinSpark is a framework for declarative HTML enhancement: you put additional attributes on your element and TwinSpark does something with them.
-Like makes an AJAX call and replaces target with a response, or adds a class, or… well, see examples, shall you?
+Like makes an AJAX call and replaces target with a response, or adds a class, or… well, see docs, shall you?

 There are some differences with Intercooler, of course, because why would it exist?
 The most noticeable one is that there is no dependency on jQuery.
 It supports only modern browsers (not IE or Opera Mini) but drops that 88kb monster.

 - no inheritance — can’t stress that enough!